-External beam radiation, the most common type of therapy, destroys cancer cells with high-energy ionizing radiation.
-Delivering the strongest dose of radiation possible, this state-of-the art treatment uses pinpoint accuracy to maximize dosage to the cancer, while minimizing damage to surrounding areas.
+The most common type of radiation therapy, a high-energy beam is directed at the cancer with pinpoint accuracy.
+It destroys cancer cells while minimizing damage to the surrounding areas.
 Used to treat many types of malignancies, this treatment is painless and carried out over several weeks.

 Stereotactic Radiosurgery (SRS)

 SRS is used to treat functional abnormalities and small, well-defined tumors of the brain.
 Delivery is typically one fraction of high dose radiation.

 SBRT administers high doses of radiation over three to five sessions.
 Commonly used for small tumors in the lung

 Internal Radiation Therapy

 This type of radiation treatment puts a radioactive substance into your body, near or directly into the cancer site.
 It can be in the form of an implant, a pill, or an intravenous fluid.
 Some internal radiation treatments may require an overnight stay, while others can be performed on an outpatient basis.
 Your physician will walk you through the options and post-treatment considerations.